Changissnz/nu_merchant_principal/README.md

 in control and influence to the other.
 Maybe the super-cycle is a governing player in a Game of <ins>Constant-Concern</ins> to its sub-cycles.
-Identification and correlation are oftentimes contrarian.
+Identification and correlation are oftentimes contrarian to one another.
 Correlation is part of conflationary reasoning, and identification goes down the path of observing infinitesimal uniqueness between candidates.

+As already stated, hypnotic-like decision making, especially one that falls under the formulaic structure of a cycle, consistently depends on recognition mechanisms that intend to output identification of pre-determined values.
+When future events of one span are denoted as a particular cycle, the key identifying features of that one span are observed for occurrence.
+The rest, of variants and extras and negations, should be derecognized under the hypnotic state.
+In verification tasks, the belief is that the methodology works, but one iteration of the methodology may produce differing values.
+The cycle is a stabilizer that should not be changed.
+The cycle exists for a reason.
+Its use to produce the values that orbit it, the core, need to be ranked as second priority if the use to produce is really an objective.
+Run the cycle over and again, until the desired product values emerge as results.